Liang Xu

 Dr. Alice Liang Xu is a Senior Lecturer (Associate Professor) in Accounting at the Alliance Manchester Business School, University of Manchester.
 Since joining the faculty in September 2014, Dr. Xu has contributed significantly to both teaching and research.
 She completed her PhD at University College Dublin, Ireland, where she also received her Master of Accounting.
 Her undergraduate studies were completed at Shenzhen University, China, with a major in Accounting.

-Her research intersects several critical areas of financial accounting and corporate finance, focusing on debt contract terms, debt covenants, information environment, ESG, environmental risk and environmental disclosures, and corporate culture, among other topics.
+Her research intersects several critical areas of financial accounting and corporate finance, focusing on AI-assisted content analysis, information environment, debt contract terms, ESG, and environmental disclosures, among other topics.
 Her works have been published in prominent journals such as Contemporary Accounting Research and the Journal of Corporate Finance.

 Research interests